AkasshShah/ControlPatientIntake/README.md

 _**All information will be transfered in JSON format and not XML or any other**_

 # Communicating with the API

+The API will be looking for POST requests for higher security and larger message sizes.

 ## Sending the API a message